Key Concepts

 **Measurement:** measurement represents the implementation of how dimension usage is measured, collected and tracked. *As an example, a dimension called Processing Time (Minutes) for a machine learning SaaS application needs a measurement to define how Paigo calculates the running time in the SaaS infrastructure (such as GPU running in a Kubernetes Pod) and the frequency for Paigo to sample the running time (such as every 30 seconds).*

-Use database SaaS as an example
+### Use a typical CRM SaaS as an example

 Each of the dimension in the above diagram may have a measurement assigned so that the usage can be measured, collected and tracked.
 The full picture is illustrated in the diagram below.